Why Mexican immigrants are healthier than their US-born peers

 Two roads diverged

 In one of these countries live members of what Temin calls the “FTE sector” (named for finance, technology and electronics, the industries that largely support its growth).
 These are the 20 percent of Americans who enjoy college educations, have good jobs and sleep soundly knowing that they have not only enough money to meet life’s challenges, but also social networks to bolster their success.
-They grow up with parents who read books to […]
+They grow up with parents who read books to them, […]

 Read the Full Article